All Sports Competition (Cornell University): Development of the Modern Cornell Intramural Program

 The Cornell intramural program following 1927 was exceptional.
 Professor C.V.P.
 Young and coach Nick Bawlf, soccer and hockey, provided leadership.
 As Professor Morris Bishop, romance languages, described the system:

 The resulting system was so successful, it engendered backlash from the Cornell intercollegiate establishment.
 Coach John F. Moakley stated that, "[f]raternities take this intramural competition so seriously that irrespective of the fact that a student may possess ability to win a major letter, they use him in these intramural competitions.
 To win points in collegiate track competition, one cannot take time off from track for these house competitions and be of service to track that he is capable of.
-Alumni should advice their freshmen friends who have distinguished themselves at school in track to stick to this sport if they hope to make a freshmen or a varsity team.
+Alumni should advise their freshmen friends who have distinguished themselves at school in track to stick to this sport if they hope to make a freshman or a varsity team.
 Intramural athletics should be for the boy who doesn't exercise and not the experienced athlete.
 The latter is needed to represent Cornell in intercollegiate competition."

 In 1927–28, for instance, an astounding 3,945 students were engaged in intramural sports such as soccer, touch football, basketball, tennis, hockey, and softball.
 With only the Old Armory to serve as a court, intramural basketball alone mustered 600 students – which was about 10% of the students at Cornell – playing on 59 teams spread across 12 leagues.
 Play was diverse.
 The university championship in soccer came down to a play-off between the Chinese Students' Association and the Cosmopolitan Club.
 Even religious clubs sported teams, including Hillel, the Cardinal Newman Club, and Methodist and Baptist organizations.
 Buses took skiers to the Caroline hills for competition.
 Ten years later, there were 24 golf teams, 34 four-oared crews, 79 softball teams, a handball league and a horseshoe pitching league.
 By 1933, the university champion of the Cornell intramural football season was playing the same from Colgate University in a Central New York championship game at Schoellkopf Stadium.